kanenorman/mobility-ai/machine_learning_app/README.md

     minikube start --driver=docker
     ```

-#### 2. Build the Docker Image for Prediction
+#### 2. Build the Docker Image for Prediction (Local Deployment)

+For local deployment using Minikube, it's important to use the Docker environment within Minikube.
+This ensures that the Docker image is accessible to the Minikube cluster.

+1. **Point to Minikube's Docker Daemon:**
-Before building the Docker image, ensure that Docker is running on your machine.
-This is crucial as the build process requires Docker to create the image.
+   Before building the Docker image, direct your shell to use Minikube's Docker daemon.
+This command configures your shell to use the Docker instance inside Minikube, ensuring that the Docker image you build is available to Minikube.
+    ```bash
+    eval $(minikube docker-env)
+    ```
+   Run this command in your terminal.
+It's a temporary change for the current terminal session only.
+If you open a new session, you'll need to run it again.

-1. **Start Docker:**
+2. **Start Docker:**
-   Ensure Docker is active.
+   Ensure Docker is active within Minikube.
 You can start Docker with the following command (the command might vary depending on your operating system):
     ```bash
     sudo systemctl start docker
     ```
    Or, if you're using a desktop version like Docker Desktop, ensure the application is running.

-2. **Build the Image:**
+3. **Build the Image:**
-   Build the Docker image that contains your XGBoost model and the prediction script.
+   Now, build the Docker image that contains your XGBoost model and the prediction script.
 This step is only necessary if you haven't already built the image or if you've made changes to the Dockerfile or related files.
     ```bash
     docker build -t machine_learning_app_prediction:latest -f Dockerfile.prediction .
     ```

 This process creates a Docker image named `machine_learning_app_prediction` with the tag `latest`, based on the instructions in your `Dockerfile.prediction`.
 This image will be used in the Kubernetes deployment to run your machine learning application.

+_Note: This approach is designed for local deployment using Minikube, which is a vendor-agnostic and scalable way to test Kubernetes applications.
+For cloud deployments, such as on GCP Vertex or other cloud services, you may need to push the Docker image to a container registry and follow specific cloud-provider instructions._

 #### 3. Deploy the Application

-1. **Remote Deployment:** For remote Kubernetes cluster deployment, one will need to set up a `kubeconfig` file with the necessary cluster access information.
-This is typically required if you're using a managed Kubernetes service (like Google Kubernetes Engine, Amazon EKS, or Azure AKS).

-2. **Local Deployment:** Deploy the application using the Kubernetes configuration file.
-This step will set up the necessary Kubernetes resources.
+1. **Local Deployment with Minikube:** Deploy the application using the Kubernetes configuration file.
+This step will set up the necessary Kubernetes resources in your local Minikube environment.
     ```bash
     kubectl apply -f prediction-deployment.yaml
     ```

-3. **Confirm Deployment:**
+2. **Confirm Deployment:**
     - Verify if the Kubernetes pods are running correctly.
         ```bash
         kubectl get pods